Easy Healthy Broccoli Salad made with Greek yogurt (no mayo!) for a crowd-pleasing summer side dish or lunch! Tangy, creamy, and satisfying.

 It's veggie time!!Print

-Easy Healthy Broccoli Salad made with Greek yogurt for a crowd-pleasing summer side dish!
+Easy Healthy Broccoli Salad made with Greek yogurt (no mayo!) for a crowd-pleasing summer side dish or lunch!
 Tangy, creamy, and just as good as the original.

 - 1 lb broccoli, chopped into small pieces (2 medium heads of broccoli, florets only)